 George covered a tin can with the paint mixture using a sponge.
 I painted the others myself.
 Henry was just too busy at the time to help, or so he said…

-With the paint still wet, George sprinkled on a lot of Frosty Snow flakes.
+With the paint still wet, George sprinkled on a lot of Frosty Snow flakes (affiliate link).
 I had a lot of this on hand, so that’s what I chose to use.
 White glitter would look awesome too.

 And then the snowman parts.

 I pulled together 2 eyes, a nose, a mouth and three buttons from the idea from our interactive snowman fridge.
-I made them all magnetic by hot gluing it onto magnetic buttons.
+I made them all magnetic by hot gluing it onto magnetic buttons (affiliate link).

 The eyes are made from black pom poms.
 The nose is 2 orange pom poms and a small part of a pipe cleaners (though I now think it should just me 3 pom poms, with the last one being a smaller one).
 The mouth is a red pipe cleaner (magnets on each end).
 The 3 buttons are black foam pieces cut into circles.